Tressos-Aristomenis/CTF-Writeups-and-Notes/crypto/babyRSA - [TSJ CTF 2022]/README.md

 \end{aligned}
 $$

 They are multivariate polynomials but maybe we could eliminate one variable?
-For example, we could substitute $p = \dfrac{n}{q}$ in the $g$ polynomial.
+For example, we could substitute $p = \dfrac{N}{q}$ in the $g$ polynomial.
 One could substitute with pencil and paper and come up with a univariate polynomial in terms of $q$ but that's a lot of work (*however, it is recommended as an exercise for beginners!*).

 We could use our beloved resultant that basically does the same thing.
 You can find more about resultants from [1](https://www.imo.universite-paris-saclay.fr/~meliot/algebra/resultant.pdf), [2](http://buzzard.ups.edu/courses/2016spring/projects/woody-resultants-ups-434-2016.pdf) and some cool Joseph [writeups](https://jsur.in/posts/2021-10-03-tsg-ctf-2021-crypto-writeups).